mgagcode/tmi_scripts/docs/source/tmistation_demo.rst

   * `git` is an advanced tool, and although widely used, it can be an complicated tool.
 There are GUI programs that try and make `git` easier for the novice user, and a quick google can point you to some for your host operating system.
   * TMI instructions (attempt to) only use the simple basic commands of `git`
+  * The perscriptive way to setup is described TBD

 Clone TMIScripts